 Like in a workspace, you can use drag and drop to create content in a folder.

 In an ordered folder, documents are manually sorted.
-So, the orders in which documents are listed in the folder doesn't depend on one of its properties (version, author, etc); you decide where it should be displayed in the list.
+So, the order in which documents are listed in the folder doesn't depend on one of its properties (version, author, etc); you decide where it should be displayed in the list.
 When a document is created, it is added at the end of the list.
 It is not possible to sort documents automatically by clicking on the columns titles in an ordered folder.